Lathe

 Lathe is a single Python file (lathe.py) deployed as an Open WebUI Tool.
 It needs a Daytona API key and a deployment label.
 Configure these as admin Valves after install.

-See the README for full deployment instructions, valve reference, testing guide, and design docs.
+See the README for full deployment instructions, valve reference, and testing guide.